Updated September 26, 2019

-There’s a kind of meme that has proliferated across the internet, one you’ve probably seen in some form.
-A typical example says: “If a kid has a life-threatening allergic reaction, the parents have to pay a ridiculous price for an EpiPen.
+“If a kid has a life-threatening allergic reaction, the parents have to pay a ridiculous price for an EpiPen.
 But a junkie who OD’s for the 15th time gets Narcan for free?
 Seriously?”
 That’s the popular gripe of a meme that has proliferated across the Internet, raising the need for a closer look at the lesser-known drug Narcan, its lifesaving capabilities, and why it can be controversial….

 What Narcan Really Is: A Life-Saving Drug Like Many Others

-Consider, for a moment, when a person is having a stroke and calls an emergency response team responds to their 911 call.
+Consider, for a moment, what happens when a person has a stroke and an emergency response team responds to their 911 call.
 The protocol is to transport the person having the stroke to the ER.
-Meanwhile, on the way to the emergency room, the paramedics administer anticoagulants in high doses, which help to break up a clot that could be contributing to the stroke.
-They work fast and potentially help to reduce the impact of brain damage.
+Meanwhile, on the way to the ER, the paramedics administer anticoagulants in high doses, which help to break up a clot that could be contributing to the stroke and could reduce the impact of brain damage.

-If a person is having a heart attack, paramedics administer nitroglycerin.
+Similarly, if a person is having a heart attack, paramedics administer nitroglycerin.
 It works immediately to reverse the impact of the heart attack, helping to preserve heart muscle.
-A person suffering a shock from too little glucose in their bloodstream may benefit from glucagon if it’s administered immediately.
+A person suffering a shock from too little glucose in their bloodstream may benefit from glucagon, if it’s administered immediately.

 In each of these situations, the paramedic takes immediate action to prevent death using some very costly drugs long before a person reaches a hospital.
-Having access to Narcan does the very same thing: it prevents death.
-The key here is that anticoagulants, glucagon and nitroglycerin don’t offend anyone.
+And, in each of these cases, the use of anticoagulants, glucagon, and nitroglycerin would not be controversial.
 No one would tell an EMS team not to administer these drugs to those in need.
-We don’t blame them—regardless of whether a stroke or heart attack was the result of poor lifestyle choices such as diet, smoking or not exercising—and we don’t question, “Why is your healthcare free and I have to pay for mine?’
-This is one of the many ways the recovery community takes unequally disparaged.
+We don’t blame them—regardless of whether a stroke or heart attack was the result of poor lifestyle choices such as diet, smoking or not exercising—and we don’t question, “Why is your healthcare free and I have to pay for mine?”

 What Does the Disease of Addiction Do to a Person?

 Did you know that many people who receive a dose of Narcan fight back?
 They don’t want it because Narcan immediately stops the euphoric high the drug provides.
 In truth, a person who seeks out this type of high at such great personal risk has a treatable disease known as a “substance use disorder.”

 Addiction means a lack of control.
-Those who seek out a substance and take risks with it are doing so because they have a chemical dependency.
-They can’t just say no and stop using the drug.
+Those who compulsively seek out a substance despite the negative consequences are doing so because they have a chemical dependency and behavioral addiction.
+They can’t just say “no” and stop using the drug.
 According to its pathology as a disease, addiction limits a person’s ability to make the right choice.
 (Learn more about why addiction is a disease.)

-There are other examples of this in health care.
-A person who has diabetes, for example.
+In a similar vein, people with other diseases can often make unwise or unhealthy choices.
+Take diabetes, for example.
 A person with diabetes may know that their body doesn’t process carbohydrates correctly.
-They know they will risk problems if they don’t maintain their blood glucose levels properly.
-Yet some still make the choice to consume the wrong foods, creating high-risk health scares for themselves.
+They may know they risk problems if they don’t maintain their blood glucose levels properly.
+Yet they still may choose to consume the wrong foods, creating high-risk health scares for themselves.

-In the same way, people with an addiction lack the ability to simply say no. The addiction has changed the chemical makeup of their brain so that their body now demands that chemical.
+In the same way, people with an addiction lack the ability to simply say no. Further complicating their sobriety, the addiction has changed the chemical makeup of their brain so that their body now demands that substance.
 Without it, they feel intense pain and cravings known as withdrawal, symptoms of which can vary depending on the drug involved.

 Many people who shared this meme on social media are tying it to the concept of responsibility.
-A person with a drug addiction seems to be irresponsible, not sick.
+A person with a drug addiction seems to be irresponsible rather than sick.
 Still, wouldn’t it be more beneficial to provide help that lifts them up?
 Is the meme really doing anything to improve their situation?

 The truth about medication costs is the same for any drug.
-Insulin’s cost is what it is for the same reason that Narcan’s costs are what they are: Companies manufacturing these drugs control the market and control their profit points.
+Insulin’s cost is what it is for the same reason that Narcan’s costs are what they are: Companies manufacturing these drugs often control the market enough that they can set their own prices.
 They can charge what the market is willing to pay for the drugs.

 Reducing the Demand for Narcan Offers the Better Outcome

-The best way to combat the need of Narcan doses is not to limit its access and allow those with an addiction to die.
-Rather, it is to create a robust addiction and mental health care program.
-This makes it possible to help support and even prevent the need for the drug in the first place.
-Having a strong program like this in place could help support those communities in desperate need of support.
+The best way to combat the need for Narcan is not to limit its access and allow those with an addiction to die.
+Rather, it is to create a robust addiction and mental health care system.
+This makes it possible to support and even prevent the need for the drug in the first place.
+Having a strong program in place could help support those communities in desperate need of treatment solutions.

 What You Can Do

-Instead of sharing memes, be an advocate for change.
-Ask why a person is addicted.
+Consider becoming an advocate for change.
+Educate yourself about how the disease of addiction works.
 Learn more about local programs that need help in supporting recovery efforts.
 If you see a person struggling with addiction, help them find the assistance they need.
 They may not have another person to advocate for them and help them overcome their addiction.
 You may be that one person whose helping hand saves a life.

 FHE Health Offers That Support